wovo/hwpy/servers/readme.md

 - a maximum of 32 pins can be used this way
 - pin numbering for Arduino servers is the Arduino dN numbering, but better use the d2 .. constants
 - d0 & d1 can't be used (used by the serial communication),
    pin value 0 => pin d2
 - only GPIO supported (no A/D), but the analog pins are available
 - the server doesn't do any checking

 You will need bmptk, hwlib, and an ARM GCC compiler to build and download a server using

-   bmptk-make run
+   (windows) bmptk-make run
+   (linux) make run

 For the Due 115200 baud works OK, for the Uno 19200 seems to be the limit.